agoulddesign/krita-bg-remove-bria/README.md

 Say goodbye to massive servers or third-party apps – isolate subjects effortlessly and quickly within Krita!

+### Nov.
+2024 Announcement!
+Bria AI has updated their background removal algorithm, which means an automatic upgrade in the quality and accuracy of background removal with this plugin.
+No need to update.
+Enjoy!

 ## Setup Instructions

 1. Create a free BriaAI account and obtain an API key at [www.bria.ai](http://www.bria.ai).